rtirrell/databasr/README.md

   possibly be mutated (updated or inserted).
   As rows of the result are accessed, we fetch segments of the result set.
   Note then that we are assuming sequential access, for now.
-  Finally, if the statement was execute with `mutable = TRUE` and it appears to be, modification of the result adds an `UpdateStatement` to a list of pending mutations associated with the result that can be flushed manually by calling `flush()`.
+* If the statement was execute with `mutable = TRUE` and meets all of requirements (single table, full key, etc.), modification of the result adds an `UpdateStatement` to a list of pending mutations associated with the result.
+* These mutations can be flushed manually by calling `flush()`.
   In the future we'll figure out some kind of flush-by-interval or flush-by-count system.

 ## TODO